dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/design-great-data-sources.md

 :::code language="vb" source="snippets/multiple-controls-bound-to-data-source-synchronized/vb/form1.vb" id="bind_controls_using_BindingSource":::

-## How to apply the PropertyNameChanged pattern
+## Apply the PropertyNameChanged pattern

 The following code example demonstrates how to apply the *PropertyName*Changed pattern to a custom control.
 Apply the pattern when you implement custom controls that are used with the Windows Forms data binding engine.